florinalexandrunecula/OrionInterview/README.md

 In order to test the application frontend, you will need to deploy it using methods described above.
 Run `run-frontend-tests` command.
 A small suite of tests is present, showcasing different functionalities of the frontend.

+### GitHub Actions
+On every push to `main` branch, a routine is called that sets up the Python environment, a MongoDB and runs the Backend tests.

 ## Application Overview
 ### Backend API Routes
 #### Authentication Related